Ra7eeq1912005/Quantum_Bookstore/README.md

  Sample Output

-Quantum book store: Added book with ISBN ISBN-PB001 to inventory.
-Quantum book store: Added book with ISBN ISBN-EB001 to inventory.
-Quantum book store: Added book with ISBN ISBN-DB001 to inventory.
+ book with ISBN-PB001 is added to inventory. book with ISBN-EB001 is added to inventory. book with ISBN-DB001 is added to inventory.

 --- Buying a PaperBook ---
-Quantum book store: Sending Paper Book to 123 Cairo Street ShippingService Quantum book store: Total paid = 400 EGP
+ Sending Paper Book to 123 Cairo Street ShippingService Total paid Amount= 400

 --- Buying an EBook ---
-Quantum book store: Sending eBook to user@example.com MailService Quantum book store: Total paid = 120 EGP
+ Sending eBook to user@example.com MailService
+ Total paid Amount = 120

---- Attempting to Buy a DemoBook (should fail) --- Quantum book store: Exception caught - Invalid Sale
+--- Attempting to Buy a DemoBook (should fail) --- Exception - Invalid Sale

 --- Removing Outdated Books ---
-Quantum book store: Removing outdated book with ISBN ISBN-DB001 Quantum book store: Removing outdated book with ISBN ISBN-PB001
+ outdated book with ISBN-DB001 is removed outdated book with ISBN-PB001 is removed

-Quantum book store: Test completed.
+ test ends sucssefully.